-Laterality was considered to be an essential attribute, which should be standardised and persistent for clinical safety.
-Recording of evidence underlying a diagnosis was also thought to be particularly important.
-Other attributes common to many diagnoses included severity, stage, body site, clinical behaviour, manifestation and aetiology.
+Laterality was considered to be an esse which should be standardised and persist safety.
+Recording of evidence underlying a also thought to be particularly important.
+C common to many diagnoses included severity, stage, body site, clinical behaviour, manifestation and aetiology.